Khalistan movement: Emergence in India

 Established on 14 December 1920, Akali Dal was a Sikh political party that sought to form a government in Punjab.

 Following the 1947 independence of India, the Punjabi Suba movement, led by the Akali Dal, sought the creation of a province (suba) for Punjabi people.
 The Akali Dal's maximal position of demands was a sovereign state (i.e. Khalistan), while its minimal position was to have an autonomous state within India.
 The issues raised during the Punjabi Suba movement were later used as a premise for the creation of a separate Sikh country by proponents of Khalistan.

 As the religious-based partition of India led to much bloodshed, the Indian government initially rejected the demand, concerned that creating a Punjabi-majority state would effectively mean yet again creating a state based on religious grounds.

 On 7 September 1966, the Punjab Reorganisation Act was passed in Parliament, implemented with effect beginning 1 November 1966.
 Accordingly, Punjab was divided into the state of Punjab and Haryana, with certain areas to Himachal Pradesh.
 Chandigarh was made a centrally administered Union territory.
-While the Union Government led by Indira Gandhi agreed with the creation of Punjab state but refused to make Chandigarh as it's capital and also refused to make it autonomous.
+While the Union Government led by Indira Gandhi agreed with the creation of Punjab state but refused to make Chandigarh as its capital and also refused to make it autonomous.
 The outcome of the Punjabi Suba movement failed to meet demands of its leaders.